 Cotswold District is spread out geographically, covering an area of 450 square miles.
 Cirencester is by far the biggest settlement, with Moreton-in-Marsh seen as the centre for the north Cotswolds and other towns performing a linking function.
-The District has some key assets like the Cotswold Water Park, Cotswold Airport, Royal Agricultural University, RAF Fairford, the Fire Service College and the Campden BRI Food Innovation Centre.
+The District has some key assets like the Cotswold Water Park, Cotswold Airport, Royal Agricultural University, RAF Fairford, the Fire Service College, Cirencester College and the Campden BRI Food Innovation Centre.
 However, almost 90% of our businesses are microbusinesses with 9 or fewer employees - over 5500 of them.
 The District has a slightly older than average age profile and double the national average of people working from home.
 Median house prices are 13.5 times gross median earnings (ONS data) - the highest in the county - which can make it difficult for young people to get on the housing ladder and for some companies to recruit.

 This Strategy has been written to align with the Gloucestershire Draft Local Industrial Strategy and the Council's own Corporate Strategy.
 It is also informed by the Cotswold District Local Plan, which was adopted in 2018 and is undergoing a review.

-The District Council's efforts in recent months have been dominated by its response to the Coronavirus pandemic. £36.5 million of Government grant has been paid out to over 2000 businesses and 1200 have benefitted from business rate relief.
+The District Council's efforts in recent months have been dominated by its response to the Coronavirus pandemic. £36.5 million of Government grant has been paid out to over 2000 businesses, with another tranche of grants paid out as a result of the second lockdown, and 1200 have benefitted from business rate relief.
 The District Council worked to safely reopen its town centres and later to support the hospitality sector to reopen when lockdown restrictions were eased further.
 Cotswold Tourism supported businesses with free membership.
 Having moved through the pre-recovery and recovery phases, the District Council is now focused on transformation, set out in this strategy, to create resilience for future waves of uncertainty.